NSLeoFont/nsleofont.github.io/_posts/2018-02-07-swift-isNotEmpty.markdown

 {% highlight swift %}

-// Makes sense but it's ugly as having the exclamation mark on first position
+// Having the negation exclamation mark on first position
 // is counterintuitive.

-if !collection.isEmpty  (...) // We want to check if it's not empty...but can be confusing!
+if !collection.isEmpty  (...)

 // Gets worst if you have to force unwrap an optional...